- Homepage

 Helpful Links

-We hope that every employee successfully maintains the standards for performance and conduct while employed at the University of Florida.
-Although a majority of employees never require discipline, some exceptions can occur.
-The following is a description of the progressive disciplinary processes for TEAMS and USPS employees
+We hope every employee successfully maintains the standards for performance and conduct while employed at the University of Florida.
+Although most employees never require discipline, some exceptions can occur.
+The following is a description of the progressive disciplinary processes for TEAMS and USPS employees at the University of Florida.

 - Oral reprimand